OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-087.md

 ## Psalm 87:5

-> But of Zion it will be said, “This one and that one were born in her”;
+> Yet of Zion it will be proclaimed, “This one and that one were born in her”;
-> And the Most High Himself will establish her.
+> And the Most High Himself will uphold her.

 ## Psalm 87:6

-> The Lord will count when He registers the peoples:
+> The Lord will take account when He records the peoples:
 > “This one was born there.”

 > Selah

 ## Psalm 87:7

-> Then those who sing as well as those who play the flutes will say,
+> Then those who sing, along with those who play the flutes, will proclaim,
-> “All my springs of joy are in you.”
+> “All my sources of joy are in you.”